morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 running Kali on VirtualBox from a Windows host and experiencing problems, here are some troubleshooting steps to help you out:

-1. Make sure you have VirtualBox and Extension Pack installed before proceeding.
+1. Make sure you have VirtualBox and Extension Pack installed.

+Important step after installing VirtualBox:

+add your username to the "vboxuser" group.

+To add your username to the "vboxuser" group, open a terminal and run the command "sudo usermod -aG vboxusers your_username"; this will add your username to the vboxusers group.
+Keep in mind that `sudo` requires elevated privileges, meaning you need administrator access.

+2. Install USB WiFi adapter driver in Kali if necessary.
+Mediatek based adapters will not require this step.

-2. Configure USB settings:
+3. Configure USB settings:

 - Plug the adapter into your Windows host system.